Guide to Streaming Video Services

 Peacock

+NBCUniversal’s Peacock lets you access NBC shows and Universal movies, as well as licensed content, original programming, and live sports events.
 Both Peacock plans include current season NBC broadcasts, plus a mix of offerings from Bravo, Syfy, Telemundo, NBC, Universal Kids, Universal Studios, and USA Network.
-The service also licenses shows from other networks, including ABC, A&E, and Fox, as well as Paramount.
+The service also licenses shows from other networks, including ABC, A&E, Fox, and Paramount.
 There are deals in place for movies from Blumhouse, DreamWorks, Focus Features, Illumination, Universal Pictures, Warner Bros., and current season NBC broadcasts, plus a mix of offerings from Bravo, NBC, Syfy, Telemundo, Universal Kids, Universal Studios, and USA Network.

 Sign up for Peacock.